avajs/ava/docs/recipes/typescript.md

 test('providedTitle', macro, '3 * 3', 9);
 ```

-You'll need a different type if you're expecting your macro to be used with a callback test:
+You'll need a different type if you're expecting your macro to be used with an AVA 3 callback test:

 ```ts
 import test, {CbMacro} from 'ava';